EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-05-flux.md

 **This will output a public SSH key, which will be used to login to your remote git repository.
 You must copy the key and install it as a Deploy Key in the remote git repository settings.
-In github/gitea add the deploy key under repository `Settings->Deploy Keys`.
+In Gitea add the deploy key under the repository `Settings->Deploy Keys`.
 The deploy key does not require write privileges.
 Once installed, press `Y` and Enter to continue.**

 The `Kustomization` object defines a job to apply the source code downloaded from a `GitRepository`, and apply it to the cluster.
 Create this for the